arpa2/tlspool/doc/handbook/source/tool-lidsel.md

 Cut-and-dry text mode Local Identity Selection
 ----------------------------------------------

->   `Usage: tlspool-lidsel-textual`
+>   `Usage: tlspool-localid-select`

-A minimalistic implementation of local identity selection is supplied with the TLS Pool, as `tlspool-lidsel-textual`.
+A minimalistic implementation of local identity selection is supplied with the TLS Pool, as `tlspool-localid-select`.
 It runs on a command shell which it occupies, and on which any requests to select a local identity for the TLS Pool will be shown.
 The tool presents a menu and awaits a choice.
 It does not enforce the timeout, so it may fall out of grace when a response comes too